Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 1. Priority, not parity

-No matter how you slice it, the goal while juggling work, school and life should be to achieve your goals without burning out.
+Knowing how to balance work and school can help you achieve your goals without burning out.
 That means you need to think about your commitments in terms of priority, not equality.

 For longer-term planning, consider:

-• Downshifting or changing jobs: If you’re burned out or in a dead-end job, scaling back at work or even finding a more accommodating position somewhere else may make sense.
+• Downshifting or changing jobs: If you’re burned out or in a dead-end job, scaling back at work or even finding a more accommodating position elsewhere may make sense.

-• Seek flexibility from school: If your job is the higher priority, you should consider an academic program that will be flexible enough to let your work come first.
-If you must work full time, consider an academic program that’s designed for part-time students.
+• Seeking flexibility from school: If your job is the higher priority, you should consider an academic program that will accommodate your work coming first.
+Part-time school or an institution that caters to working adults might be worth considering in those circumstances.

 The rise in remote work and online education may offer an advantage in balancing the two, since home-based work and school require no physical commute.